 301 L’Auberge Lane, Sedona, AZ 86336

-This annual conference, now in its third year, is the first in Northern Arizona to present the latest information on the science and practice of “food as medicine” – medicine that goes beyond managing chronic conditions to promote true healing.
-Learn the latest information on plant-based nutrition, the effects of diet on chronic disease prevention and control, and how to promote lasting behavior change toward an optimum plant-based diet for patients and clients.
+This annual conference, now in its third year, was the first in Northern Arizona to present the latest information on the science and practice of “food as medicine” – medicine that goes beyond managing chronic conditions to promote true healing.
+Participants learned the latest information on plant-based nutrition, the effects of diet on chronic disease prevention and control, and how to promote lasting behavior change toward an optimum plant-based diet for patients and clients.

 Interest in plant-based diets is rapidly growing.
 Practitioners are now successfully using this interest and information in a clinical setting to change the lives of their patients.

-This conference, designed for healthcare professionals, offers up to 10.0 AMA PRA Category 1 Credits for many medical professionals, and 10.0 CPEUs from the Commission on Dietetic Registration for registered dietitians.
-Others with interest in nutrition and health may also attend.
+This conference, designed for healthcare professionals, offered up to 11.0 AMA PRA Category 1 Credits for many medical professionals, and 11.0 CPEUs from the Commission on Dietetic Registration for registered dietitians.
+Others with interest in nutrition and health also attended.

 Presenting Organizations: Healthy World Sedona; Northern Arizona University Health Studies; Northern Arizona Healthcare